Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 You can request CPE coverage from your insurer at any time — when purchasing a policy or mid-term.
 You'll typically need to:

-1. Disclose all modifications to your insurer with descriptions and values
+1. Disclose all modifications to your insurer with descriptions and declared values

-3. Pay a small additional premium — typically around $102/year on average, though this varies by insurer and total modification value
+4. Pay a small additional premium — typically a few dollars per month depending on insurer and total modification value

-Coverage limits vary widely across providers.
-Here's a general overview:
+Coverage limits and structures vary widely across providers.
+Here's a current overview:

 How Claims Are Paid

 When a covered event (collision, theft, vandalism, fire) damages your modifications, your insurer will assess the custom parts separately.
-Payouts are generally based on Actual Cash Value (depreciated) unless your policy specifies Replacement Cost Value.
+Payouts are generally based on Actual Cash Value (ACV) — meaning depreciation is applied — unless your policy specifies Replacement Cost Value (RCV).
+Specialty insurers like Hagerty and Grundy use an agreed value (or Guaranteed Value®) approach that locks in a pre-negotiated payout with no depreciation disputes.
 You'll pay your deductible, and the insurer covers the rest up to your CPE limit.

 Pincher's Pro Tip

 Choose your CPE limit carefully.
-Add up the total value of all your aftermarket modifications before setting your limit.
+Add up the total declared value of all your aftermarket modifications before setting your coverage limit.
 Underinsuring means you'll pay out-of-pocket for the gap — but overinsuring means you're paying premiums on coverage you don't need.
+Review and update your limit any time you add new modifications.

 Compare Car Insurance Rates in Ohio